F A q

 Can we do counseling online and not just in your office?

-Telecounseling is private, convenient, encrypted and HIPAA-compliant.
-We have earned a specialization in TA ("technology-assisted") telemental health counseling for clients anywhere across the state of Arkansas.
-TA counseling can take place by video, email, or telephone.
-Fees are the same for telecounseling and face-to-face counseling.
+Our telecounseling is private and HIPAA-compliant.
+We earned a State Board specialization in January, 2019 in TA ("technology-assisted") telemental health counseling for clients anywhere across the state of Arkansas.
+Telecounseling can take place by video, email, or telephone.
+Face-to-face or remotely, our fees are the same.
+You can rest assured we are fully trained and meet all requirements per law, and our profession's ethics, concerning telecounseling.
+We utilize Doxy.me for secure video telecounseling, and Hushmail for secure email and transfer of any documents.

 Do you accept insurance?